Barrow Island (Western Australia): Early history and European discovery

 The island was visited by Indigenous Australians approximately 4,000 or more years ago.
 It separated from the mainland approximately 6,800 years ago.
 Stone artefacts including several weathered flakes and fragments made of igneous and metamorphic rocks and chert were collected from Barrow Island in the 1960s.
 Thevenard Island also has evidence of Aboriginal visitation, and it is likely that the nearby Montebello Islands were utilized as well; however, there have been no archaeological finds from these islands.

 Navigators had noted its existence since the early 17th century, and Nicholas Baudin sighted it in 1803, mistakenly believing it to be part of mainland Australia.
 Phillip Parker King named the island in 1816 after Sir John Barrow, a Secretary of the Admiralty and founder of the Royal Geographical Society.

 Whalers were known to operate in the area from about 1800 onwards.
 The first recorded visit by whalers was in 1842 with continued visits occurring until 1864.
 The island was used as a slave trading centre for Aboriginal Australians during the 1870s by Captain William Cadell until he was arrested and removed from the colony in 1876.
 Slave labour was used in the nearby mainland pearling industry.

-Guano was found on the island and mining began in 1883.
+Guano, seabirds or bats' excrement that is a highly effective fertilizer, was found on the island and mining began in 1883.
 It was mined for the remainder of the 1880s and sold to markets in Perth.